strimzi/strimzi.github.io/_posts/2018-XX-XX-running-kafka-on-dedicated-nodes.md

 It also means that the performance of the cluster is constant in time and without any significant spikes.
 _Noisy neighbors_ are just one possible cause of performance issues.

-There are several waysof getting the best out of Apache Kafka:
+There are several ways of getting the best out of Apache Kafka:

 * Make sure Kafka pods are not scheduled on the same node as other performance intensive applications
 * Make sure Kafka pods are scheduled on the nodes with the most suitable hardware